text-mask/text-mask/README.md

 There are convenient wrappers for React and Angular 2.
 And I need help creating wrappers for other frameworks, like Ember, Vue, Knockout, or anything else.
 If you can help, [email me](mailto:msafi@msafi.com)!

+Text Mask can create input masks for phone, date, currency, zip code, and anything else!

 ## Live demo

 See it in action, [check out the demo page](https://msafi.github.io/text-mask/).

-The demo includes examples of input masks for phone, date, currency, zip code, and more.

 ## Installation and usage